The Damone Type of Thing

-The Damone Type of Thing is the twenty-third studio album by American singer Vic Damone, released on November 20, 1967, by RCA Records.
+The Damone Type of Thing is the twenty-third studio album by American singer Vic Damone, released on November 20, 1967, by RCA Records, and was available both in stereo and mono.
 It was produced by Neely Plumb and arranged and conducted by Perry Botkin Jr. and J. Hill.

 The LP had the warm romantic voice of sorne wonderful arrangement, including "Time After Time", "I Got It Bad (and That Ain't Good)", "It Never Entered My Mind", "I Guess I'll Hang My Tears Out to Dry" & "Make Me Rainbow" and recent hits that included one song that also had chart success in 1966 via Chris Montez: "The More I See You".

 Reception

-Billboard selected the album for a "Pop Special Merit" review, described the album as "his excellent album", and stated that it "proves that "Damone still has one of the best pop standard voices in the business".
+Billboard selected the album for a "Pop Special Merit" review, describing the album as "his excellent album", and stated that it "proves that Damone still has one of the best pop standard voices in the business".